North Korea fires suspected ICBM, warns U.S. against 'dangerous' choices | Technology

 After Thursday's ICBM launch, the allies agreed to extend the drills past Friday, when they had been scheduled to end, South Korea's Air Force said in a statement.
 "A strong combined defense posture of the ROK-U.S. alliance is necessary under the current security crisis that is escalating due to North Korean provocations," the statement said, using the initials of South Korea's official name.

+Diplomats said the United States has asked the U.N.
+Security Council to convene publicly on North Korea, a request backed by other council members Britain, France, Albania, Ireland and Norway.
+North Korea has long been banned from conducting nuclear tests and ballistic missile launches by the Security Council, which has strengthened sanctions on Pyongyang over the years to try and cut off funding for those programs.

+However, in recent years the 15-member council has been split on how to deal with North Korea.
+In May, China and Russia vetoed a U.S.-led push to impose more U.N. sanctions in response to North Korean missile launches.
+CHINESE CRITICISM

-Late on Thursday, Pak Jong Chon, secretary of the Central Committee of North Korea's ruling Workers' Party, said the United States and South Korea had made a very dangerous decision by extending the drills, and were "shoving" the situation out of control.
-"The United States and South Korea will find that they have made a terrible mistake that cannot be reversed," Pak said in a statement carried by state news agency KCNA.
+On Thursday, Pak Jong Chon, secretary of the Central Committee of North Korea's ruling Workers' Party, said the United States and South Korea had made a very dangerous decision by extending the drills, and were "shoving" the situation out of control.
+"The United States and South Korea will find that they have made a terrible mistake that cannot be reversed," Pak said in a statement carried by the state KCNA news agency.
 He had previously issued statements demanding the drills be stopped.

 South Korean and U.S. stealth aircraft simulating attacks during drills are most likely what led North Korea to test a record number of missiles this week, experts say, but Pyongyang may also be turning up the heat before a potential nuclear test.
 ICBM LAUNCH